MattHatwey/Manemo/chapter2.md

 “Maybe we could go ask Kingdarudo and Queendarudo to help search in the ancient scroll ”.
 Said one Manemo from nearby.
 “What scroll?” asked Matt, looking confused.
 “You don’t know?”
 Said all the Manemos that were around him.
-It was made on the day of the war.”
+It was made on the day of the war."
 They said.

   That afternoon Matt went to the castle and said to Kingdarudo and Queendarudo; “Will you tell me about the prophercy that was made when I was born?'' asked Matt.
  “You were alone when you were born,” said Kingdarudo.